hballington12/pbt/ReadMe.txt

     "ibi" <value> - Defines the imaginary component of the particle refractive index.
 Is required.

     "cfn" <string> - Defines the particle filename.
 Is required.
-Currently, input file must be a wavefront geometry file.
 The particle should be triangulated.
+See "cft" for defining the particle file type.

+    "cft" <obj or mrt> - Defines the particle file type.
+Is required.
+Use "obj" for wavefront geometry files or "mrt" for Macke ray tracing style files.

     "afn" <string> - Defines the apertures filename.
 Is required.
 The apertures file containes a single column defining which aperture each face belongs to.
 The number of lines in the apertures file must match the total number of faces in the particle file.